Adelegan-JD/practice/README.md

 # practice
-A guide to using github
+A guide to using github!